The problem

 Tumblr’s interface had been accumulating visual inconsistency for years.
 Spacing values followed no pattern.
 A timestamp that added 39px of content made posts 108px taller, because uneven padding compounded through each element.
 The color situation was roughly 2,900 legacy palette variables spread across 985 SCSS files, maintained separately in three repositories, deprecated in spirit but thriving in practice.

-There was never a formal initiative or a dedicated sprint.
 We built the design system in parallel with feature work, with key engineers from each platform, and got buy-in by shipping improvements.
 If it made the work faster and the product better, people used it.

 Tokens